PAUL-OMIKUNLE/PAUL-OMIKUNLE/README.md

 ### Hi there 👋
-### A seasoned data scientist with in-depth knowledge in machine learning and artificial intelligence with background in market research
+### I am a seasoned data scientist with in-depth knowledge in machine learning and artificial intelligence with background in market research
 ### EMAIL: paulomikunle@gmail.com
 ### Phone number: +2349050829969
 ### Phone number: +2348096706456